mandal13/toyGPT/tokenizer/README.md

 This folder contains a modular implementation of a tokenizer, inspired by Andrej Karpathy's lecture *"Let's build the GPT Tokenizer"* on YouTube.

 It provides tools to
-- train a tokenizer with the given text to build a vocabulary dictionary and merges dictionary
+- `train` a tokenizer with the given text to build a vocabulary dictionary and merges dictionary
-- encode a given text to tokens
+- `encode` a given text to tokens
-- decode a given token lists to text
+- `decode` a given token lists to text
+- `save` a tokenization model
+- `load` a tokenization model

 ## Files and Structure